Predators' Eeli Tolvanen: Up to active roster

-Tolvanen was promoted to the active roster ahead of Saturday's game versus the Blue Jackets.
+Tolvanen was promoted to the active roster ahead of Tuesday's game versus the Hurricanes.

-This roster shuffling is standard.
-Tolvanen is slated to play in his seventh straight game when he takes the ice against the Blue Jackets on Saturday.
-The 21-year-old has recorded two goals and an assist across 10 contests this year.
+As expected, Tolvanen will suit up for Tuesday's contest.
+The 21-year-old continues to get more comfortable at the NHL level, as he's recorded two goals, an assist and 11 shots on net over the past four games.
+Tolvanen is slated to play in a top-six role.

 More News